-Sciatica Treatment in Baltimore and Pikesville, MD
+Sciatica Treatment in Pikesville, MD

 You may have suffered from sciatica without knowing the scientific name for it.
 In fact, up to 40% of the U.S. will deal with it in their lifetimes.
 If you’ve ever experienced a sharp pain that runs down one leg from the lower back through to the foot, you have had sciatica.
 It’s named for the sciatic nerve, which is actually formed from five nerve roots that originate in the lower back.